 In today’s film news roundup, the Austin Film Festival selects a Terrence Malick title, “A Day Without a Mexican” gets a sequel and DCR Finance signs a first-look deal.

 The Austin Film Festival will screen Terrence Malick’s “,” which won the Francois Chalais and Ecumenical Jury awards at the Cannes Film Festival.

 Starring August Diehl and Valerie Pachner, the film follows the true story of an Austrian farmer who refused to yield to Nazi forces in World War II.
-Fox Searchlight will open “” on Dec.
+Fox Searchlight will open “A Hidden Life” on Dec.
 13.